meSingh/awesome-vuejs/README.md

 ## Awesome Vue.js

-> A curated list of awesome things related to Vue.js by [Mandeep Singh](https://www.msingh.me)
+> A curated list of awesome packages, tutorials and other cool resources for Vue.js

 - [Official Resources](#official-resources)
 - [External Resources](#external-resources)